20 Long Distance Relationship Tips

 18. Trust Your Lover

 An essential thing in a long-distance relationship is trust.
-I couldn’t have guessed that, but it is so true if you plan to get into a long-distance relationship.
+I couldn’t have guessed that, but it is true if you plan to get into a long-distance relationship.
 You need to know that you can trust this person with your life, and I do mean with your life.

 Because if you get into a long-distance relationship and don’t trust the person on the other end hundred percent.
-It’s not going to go down well, okay, because you’re continually going to be paranoid about where they are and what they’re doing.
+It’s not going down well, okay, because you’re continually going to be paranoid about where they are and what they’re doing.

 19. Give Free Space

+Give each other some space, and that will sound confusing right now.
+By giving each other space, don’t always message each other.
 I should have given him a little more space, and it wasn’t because I didn’t trust him.
-I felt like it was my duty to message him regularly to see how he was doing!
+My duty was to message him regularly to see how he was doing!

-If he’s okay because I felt like that’s what a girlfriend’s duties are, but now that’s back to it.
+If he’s okay, I felt that’s what a girlfriend’s duties are, but now that’s back to it.
 I should have given a guy some space.
 He must have been so bored of me seeing the thing.
+My relationships still worked out in a year.
+We were together for four and a half years.
+So you know we had a great relationship, and this long distance didn’t bother us.

 I would do things a lot differently.
-Don’t bombard each other with messages and text constantly, and it’s going to be so frickin hard.
+Don’t constantly bombard each other with messages and texts; it will be so frickin hard.
 Because the only thing you’re going to want to do is get home from work or get home from school.
+You’ll want to message or Skype, but what will probably happen if you do it every day?
+It’s going to go downhill from there.

 20. Be Honest